IsakThornqvist/Assignment-L3/testReport.md

 4. Now click the red back to main menu button.

 **Expected Results:**
-1. All scores reset to 0.
+1. All scores reset to 0 once back to main menu button is clicked.

 ---